 - Finally, smile and add laughter to your lessons.
 What we enjoy, we remember!

-My ace in the hole for kick-starting a classroom culture of perseverance has to be the class contract.
+My ace in the hole for kick-starting a classroom culture of perseverance and growth mindset in KS2 has to be the class contract.
 This year I asked my new Year 5 class to sign a contract just like the one below, they loved it!
-See the contract below for yourself:
+See the classroom contract below for yourself:

 Using the contract, I explained to the children that throughout the year we would be taking part in activities that would require determination.